Architectural and standard steel deck

 These interactive tools were created to assist you during your selection of Canam construction products.

-The fifth primary types of steel deck are:
+The five primary types of steel deck are:

 The following features differentiate the five types of steel deck: